 Despite the warnings above, every case is different.
 If your complaint has been upheld by the IPCC or by the police force involved find out if you are also entitled to compensation by completing the online form on this page or call us on 08000 124 246.

 We may be able to help with you with your actions against the police.

 What is the difference between a police complaint and actions against the police?

-Click on the claims against the police link for examples of the types of things we can help you claim compensation for.
+Then go to the remedies in claims against the police page for examples of the types of things for which we can help you claim compensation.